Bhattacharyya distance: Applications

 which is an estimator of $BC(P, Q)$.
-The quality of estimation depends on the choice of buckets; too few buckets would overestimate $BC(P, Q)$, while too many would underestimate..
+The quality of estimation depends on the choice of buckets; too few buckets would overestimate $BC(P, Q)$, while too many would underestimate.

 A common task in classification is estimating the separability of classes.
 Up to a multiplicative factor, the squared Mahalanobis distance is a special case of the Bhattacharyya distance when the two classes are normally distributed with the same variances.
 When two classes have similar means but significantly different variances, the Mahalanobis distance would be close to zero, while the Bhattacharyya distance would not be.

 The Bhattacharyya coefficient is used in the construction of polar codes.

-The Bhattacharyya distance is used in feature extraction and selection, image processing, speaker recognition, and phone clustering.
+The Bhattacharyya distance is used in feature extraction and selection, image processing, speaker recognition, phone clustering, and in genetics.

-A "Bhattacharyya space" has been proposed as a feature selection technique that can be applied to texture segmentation.